14/09/20

 The Astonishing Fate of Soliman al-Halabi (1777-1800)

-Or the Request for Post-Mortem Naturalization of Kléber's Assassin Formulated by an Exiled Syrian Collective
+Or the Request for Post-Mortem Naturalization of Kléber's Assassin Formulated by the Abounaddara Collective

 The aim of this article is to contribute to the discussion on the restitution of looted property in a colonial context.
 As such, it is one of a series of articles on claims for restitution, the atypical nature of which sheds light on the symbolic dimension activated by these cases, whether involving human remains or […]